Professional Development Workshop: Science Communication and Engagement with Religious Publics

 About the Workshop

 Are you involved in public science engagement, or thinking about it?
 Are you interested in promoting dialogue about science with a broader spectrum of individuals and communities?
-Are you concerned about effectively navigating tensions at the intersections of science, culture, and faith in your classroom, your laboratory or practice, on social media, in policy discussions, or in public settings?
+Are you concerned about effectively navigating potential tensions at the intersections of science, culture, and faith in your classroom, your laboratory, on social media, in policy discussions, or in public settings?

-Texas State University graduate students, faculty and staff in STEM fields are invited to a free workshop on Science Communication and Engagement with Religious Publics, developed as a collaboration between the Dialogue on Science, Ethics, and Religion (DoSER) program and the Center for Public Engagement on Science and Technology, both situated within the American Association for the Advancement of Science (AAAS).
+The Science Communication and Engagement with Religious Publics workshop is a collaboration between the Dialogue on Science, Ethics, and Religion (DoSER) program and the Center for Public Engagement with Science and Technology, both situated within the American Association for the Advancement of Science (AAAS).
 It is intended as a professional development opportunity for students, communicators, educators, scientists and other professionals in STEM fields.

-AAAS staff will lead participants through an overview of why it is important to consider religious cultures and identities in science engagement, and present some strategies and best practices for effective dialogue.
-The workshop will include moderated discussion and a small-group exercise to respond to a challenging question or scenario with peers.
-While the focus of the workshop is on dialogue with religious publics, the content is relevant and applicable to effective science communication with a broad range of audiences.
+In this workshop, AAAS facilitators lead participants through an overview of why culture (including spirituality and faith) and worldview are important considerations for science engagement, and present strategies and best practices for effective and inclusive dialogue about science topics.
+The workshop includes moderated discussions and a small-group exercise to respond to a challenging question or scenario.
+While the focus is on dialogue with religious publics, the workshop content is relevant and applicable to effective science education, communication and engagement with a broad range of audiences.

-- learn why dialogue with religious/spiritual publics is an important dimension to consider in effective and inclusive public science engagement;
+- LEARN why dialogue with religious/spiritual publics is an important dimension to consider in effective and inclusive public science engagement;

-- discuss potential barriers to engagement with religious publics on genetic topics and issues;
+- DISCUSS potential difficulties in engagement with religious publics on science issues;

-- understand social science perspectives on science communication and faith in the US;
+- UNDERSTAND social science perspectives on science communication and faith;

 The DoSER workshop will be offered at six universities around the US in 2019 as part of the Engaging Scientists in the Science and Religion Dialogue project.